berlinonline/berlin_dataportal_usage/README.md

 # daten.berlin.de Usage Statistics

-This folder contains JSON data with usage statistics (page impressions and page visits) for the Berlin Open Data Portal https://daten.berlin.de.
+This folder contains usage statistics (page impressions and page visits) for the Berlin Open Data Portal https://daten.berlin.de.
 Statistics are collected per month, both for the domain as such, and for all datasets (pages below `/datensaetze`).

+Statistics are given in both CSV (split over two files) and JSON (one combined file).

+## daten_berlin_de.domain_stats.csv

+Domain-wide statistics.
+One row per month, columns for page impressions and page visits.

+## daten_berlin_de.page_stats.datensaetze.csv

+Per-dataset statistics.
+One row per dataset, two columns per month (page impressions and page visits).

+## daten_berlin_de.stats.json

 The structure of the data is as follows: